 Facilities and Services for Students with Disabilities

-Thomas More College provides services and accommodations for students with disabilities through the Academic Support Services Office.
-For more information, contact the Academic Support Services department at 859-344-3521 or view the webpage.
+Thomas More College provides appropriate services and accommodations to qualified students with documented disabilities through Disability Services Office.
+Accommodations in compliance with section 504 of the Rehabilitation Act of 1973 are offered to the student at no charge.
+For more information, contact email@example.com or view the webpage.

 Thomas More College offers a variety of student activities.
 For more information, please visit the Student Activities website or contact the Student Life Office at 859-344-4045.

 Thomas More College offers career and placement services through our Career Planning Center.
 For more information, please visit the Career Planning Center website or contact the Career Planning Center at 859-344-3386)

 Thomas More College, in accordance with the recommendations from the American College Health Association and the Centers for Disease Control, recommends that all incoming students submit to the Campus Health and Wellness Center records of their immunization history and complete a health history form.
 Students residing on campus and International students are required to submit vaccine records prior to arriving on campus.
 For more information contact the Student Health Center at 859-344-4042 or view the information online through the Student Health Center.